ical4j/ical4j-zoneinfo-outlook/README.md

 MS Outlook-compatible Timezone Definitions
 ==========================================

 iCal4j ZoneInfo Outlook provides alternate timezone definitions that may provide greater compatibility with certain versions of Microsoft Outlook.
+These definitions are generated using [tzurl](http://code.google.com/p/tzurl) - a fork of vzic, and apparently avoid things Outlook doesn't like (such as RDATE properties).

 ## Usage